 Gross NPA and Net NPA are the two different types of NPA.
 These are described in terms of their possessions.
 To fully understand the several types of NPA, let’s study about five categories of assets in the banking sector: –

-1. Standard Assets: Standard Assets are considered to be a low risk under bank regulations.
+Standard Assets are considered to be a low risk under bank regulations.
 Because they can provide profits for the banks, they are often referred to as performing assets.

-2. Substandard Assets: These are assets that have been non-performing for less than or equal to 12 months.
+These are assets that have been non-performing for less than or equal to 12 months.

-3. Doubtful NPA: An NPA that has been in the Substandard NPA category for 12 months or less.
+An NPA that has been in the Substandard NPA category for 12 months or less.

-4. Loss Assets: Loss Assets arise when the NPA has been acknowledged as losses suffered by the bank or financial institution (RBI).
+Loss Assets arise when the NPA has been acknowledged as losses suffered by the bank or financial institution (RBI).
 When an asset is “uncollectible” or so unworthy that it cannot be maintained as a bankable asset, it is referred to as a loss asset.
 Since the item has not been completely or partially written off, some recoverable value may still be left in it.

 The biggest issue in today’s banks is the increasing number of NPAs.
 Investor, depositor, and stakeholder confidence also takes a hit if a financial institution has high NPAs.